phorton1/base-apps-artisan/docs/design.md

 Getting my head around it.

+## New Repo Branch 'new_playlists'

-Can I, should I, fork my own repo?
+Cannot fork my own repo.
-Should I create a whole new repo?
-This will be exceedingly difficult to test if I don't, inasmuch as I use Push to get things to the other machine.

-I am going to try a checkin, push, and creating a new branch.
+Not creating a whole new repo.

-How will my gitUI.pm work?
+- Did a checkin and push of 'master' branch
+- Deleted some old branches from GitHub
+- Saved off and Re-cloned my artisan from GitHub
+- Added a branch new_playlists via the normal gitUI.
+- Added the new_playlists branch to my git_repositories.tst
+- Manually added the new_playlist branch to artisan/.git/config

+my gitUI now appears to work.
+I *think* I am on new branch and that I can go back to 'master' if I need to, and that I will someday, somehow, be able to Merge this back into the master branch.